USS Rockville: Atlantic service

-After commissioning, PCER-851 reported with Task Group 26.1 on 10 July 1944 at Bermuda where patrolled the area for the next month.
+After her commissioning, PCER-851 reported with Task Group 26.1 on 10 July 1944 at Bermuda, where she patrolled the area for the next month.
 In that time, she escorted allied submarines from Norfolk, Virginia to the British West Indies and transferred the captured crew of U-505 to Newport News, Virginia.

 Pacific service

-On 20 August the ship left the Atlantic, reporting to the US Pacific Fleet on 15 September at Pearl Harbor, Hawaii.
-Here, she was loaded with additional medical equipment and boarded by additional medical personal.
-The following day she sailed West, arriving at Milne Bay, New Guinea sometime in October.
+On 20 August, PCER-851 left the Atlantic, reporting to the US Pacific Fleet on 15 September at Pearl Harbor, Hawaii.
+Here, she was loaded with additional medical equipment and boarded by additional medical personnel.
+The following day the ship sailed West, arriving at Milne Bay, New Guinea sometime in October.
 After her arrival she traveled to Manus before joining Task Force 79.11.3 at Leyte Gulf to escort transports.
-Afterwards, the ship laid idle of the coast before the commanding officers of PCER-851 and PCER-852 went ashore and explained the purpose and capabilities of their ship to the beach-master, where as the ships were then ordered to receive casualties from Dulag Beach on the 20th to 25th in support of an amphibious landing as a part of a "casualty care" mission.
-After the first few boatloads of wounded were on board, the vessel received a message requesting assistance from a liberty ship.
-Instead of sending the ship's whaleboat to ferry men ship to ship, the small and manurable PCER pulled up alongside the transport, taking onboard several P-38 Army pilots shotdown by friendly fire.
+Afterwards, the ship idled off the coast before the commanding officers of PCER-851 and PCER-852 went ashore and explained the purpose and capabilities of their ship to the beach-master.
+The ships were then ordered to receive casualties from Dulag Beach on the 20th to 25th in support of an amphibious landing as a part of a "casualty care" mission.
+After the first few boatloads of wounded were on board, the vessel received a message from a liberty ship requesting assistance.
+Instead of sending the ship's whaleboat to ferry men ship to ship, PCER-851 pulled up alongside the transport, taking onboard several P-38 Army pilots shot down by friendly fire.
 This tactic would become standard for all other rescues when weather allowed.
-On the 25th she was instructed to join Task Group 78.2 at Talcloban.
-In the afternoon shrapnel detonated one of the ship's 20mm magazines, which lead to four onboard injuries.
+On the 25th she was instructed to join Task Group 78.2 off Tacloban.
+In the afternoon shrapnel detonated one of the ship's 20mm magazines, injuring four.